rperez-rosario/XO/README.md

 # Introduction
-This private project repository houses source code and project documents for the XO Skin project.
+This private project repository houses source code and project documents for the XO Skin Project.
 Including but not limited to:

 1. The electronic commerce web application.